TurkuForge/baby-project-deployment/README.md

 ```
 Then go to
 `localhost:8080`
-and then you have the production env running locally.
+and then you have the production environment running locally.

 The official deployment to the server is done through GitHub actions.
 The prosess is basicly just bumping the version in
 the `.env` file that we keep in the version control and create a PR.
 Only orginization mebers can create PRs for this repo.